ElBigfoot/Python-for-Data-Engineering/README.md

 # Python-for-Data-Engineering
-Darhill Parmar Python for Data Engineer Course
+Darhill Parmar Python for Data Engineer Course using Jupyter, Google Colab and Spyder IDE

 ## Python for Data Engineering
 This repo contains all the code used in the [Python for Data Engineering Course](https://learn.datawithdarshil.com/courses/Python-for-Data-Engineering-63dbd4e2e4b04e40a25e4445)